Cite commentary

 Growth in electricity demand from data centres could still pose challenges at the local level

 In large economies like the United States, China and the European Union, data centres account for around 2-4% of total electricity consumption today.
 But because they tend to be spatially concentrated, their local impact can be pronounced.
 The sector has already surpassed 10% of electricity consumption in at least five US states.
-In Ireland, they now account for over 20% of all electricity consumption.
+In Ireland, it now accounts for over 20% of all electricity consumption.

 For comparison, large data centres can have a power demand equivalent to that of an electric arc furnace steel mill.
 However, steel plants are less likely to be clustered in the same geographic area.